 The crime of driving under the influence of drugs can be charged as either a misdemeanor or a felony.
 Driving under the influence is usually a misdemeanor.
 If there are aggravating circumstances, a Sonoma County DUI charge can become a felony.
 Aggravating circumstances can result from accidents and/or injuries, if minor children were present, a breath or blood sample refusal, speeding or evading, if you are on probation, if it is your 4th DUI arrest, or if you had a prior felony DUI in the last 10 years.
 If proven true, aggravating circumstances will increase the punishment.

 For evidence of impairment, officers may administer a field sobriety test.
 Arrestees may also be required to submit to their choice of a urine or blood test under Vehicle code 23612.
 Since drugs such as marijuana are detectable for much longer periods in urine than in blood (several days vs. several hours), a positive urine test constitutes much weaker proof of recent use and impairment than a positive blood test.
-If you haven’t smoked marijuana recently and are not under the influence, you are better off to choose a blood test, since you will probably pass it.
-However, if you are a frequent smoker or have smoked recently, you are better off to choose a urine test; even though you can expect to test positive, the question will at least remain open as to whether you were actually “under the influence” at the time of arrest.
+If you haven’t smoked marijuana recently and are not under the influence, you are better off choosing a blood test, since you will probably pass it.
+However, if you are a frequent smoker or have smoked recently, you are better off choosing a urine test; even though you can expect to test positive, the question will at least remain open as to whether you were actually “under the influence” at the time of arrest.

 Aside from the blood test, the evidence presented by the prosecution for a DUI drug case will also include the comments from the arresting officer.
 These comments include:

 - Erratic driving

 - Incriminating statements

 - Marijuana – Relaxation, euphoria, disorientation, altered time and space perception, drowsiness, paranoia, image distortion, increased heart rate.